Keratella serrulata Ehrenberg, 1838

-Keratella serrulata serrulata; specimen with a resting egg.
+Keratella serrulata; specimen with a resting egg; lateral view.
 This type of egg is produced when the environment conditions get worse.
 The resting eggs can survive bad conditions, eg. winter time or dry seasons.
-The lorica of this specimen is covered with filamentous bacteria.
+The lorica of this specimen is covered with filamentous structures (see below).

-Keratella serrulata serrulata; focus plane on the mictic egg.
-This species was one of two (the other one was Cephalodella ventripes) which were found in this environment of rotten Sphagnum leafs (2)
+Keratella serrulata; focus plane on the mictic egg.
+This species was one of two (the other one was Cephalodella ventripes) which were found in this environment of rotten Sphagnum-leafs (2)

 freshwater life